CristianOvie/CristianOvie/README.md

 - 👋 Hi, I’m @CristianOvie
 - 👀 I’m interested in programation and security
 - 🌱 I’m currently learning telecomunications
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on creations page web
 - 📫 How to reach me ...

 <!---